w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

-* identify and describe uses of different types of navigation menus, such as static, fly-out, and mega menus
+* describe uses of different types of navigation menus, such as static, fly-out, and mega menus
-* define visual and text cues to distinguish menus from other components,
+* define visual and text cues to identify menus, including:
-* define consistent styling for menu identification across websites
+  * consistent styling for menu identification across websites
+  * cues in the navigation menu to indicate the current page
-* define interactions inside navigation menus, including mouse, keyboard, and touch
+* define interactions inside navigation menus, including mouse, keyboard, touch, and voice
 * design navigation menus that adapt to different text sizes, screen magnifications, and screen sizes and resolutions
 * design distinguishable and consistent styles for menu items in their different states, for example in fly-out menus
 * identify related requirements for developers to implement: